yonkahlon/Zenject/README.md

 To see this in action, start the asteroids scene and try adjusting `Ship -> State Moving -> Move Speed` setting and watch live as your ship changes speed.

+Another way to do this is to use ScriptableObjectInstaller to store settings, which have the added advantage that you can change your settings at runtime and have those changes automatically persist when play mode is stopped.
+See <a href="#scriptableobject-installer">here</a> for details.

 ## <a id="object-graph-validation"></a>Object Graph Validation

 The usual workflow when setting up bindings using a DI framework is something like this: